If you want to do something different in Singapore, then a visit to Sri Mariamman Temple is a must.

 Did you know?

-Sri Mariamman Temple in Singapore has been hosting Thimithi since 1840 with the shrine devoted to Draupati being the second most important in the temple.
+Sri Mariamman Temple in Singapore has been hosting Thimithi since 1840.
+The shrine devoted to Draupati is the second most important in the temple.

 Did you know?